 Is the intent to harm you or to help you?

-You can usually tell by the wording, tone, and delivery, if criticism is being given in an attempt to destroy you or an attempt to make you better.
+You can usually tell by the wording, tone, and delivery if a criticism is being given in an attempt to destroy you or an attempt to make you better.
 Allow people to help you become better.